iamDREAMO/30DayMapChallenge-2023/README.md

 # Title: Geological Map of South America

 ![Hong_Kong](https://github.com/iamDREAMO/30DayMapChallenge-2023/assets/89151426/9d32516f-ebad-4156-9f76-9c7d327456d4)
-This layer shows the Hong Kong Population Distribution by Usual Spoken Language by 18 districts in 2021.
+The map shows the Hong Kong Population Distribution by Usual Spoken Language by 18 districts in 2021.
 It is a subset of the 2021 Population Census made available by the Census and Statistics Department under the Government of Hong Kong Special Administrative Region (the "Government") at https://portal.csdi.gov.hk ("CSDI Portal").

-I recreated the map with the focus on the population of each of the districts.
+I recreated the map with a focus on the population of each of the districts.

 Tool: QGIS